Reducing your Cash Gap

 Days in Inventory

-Days in inventory represents the average number of days’ worth of sales you have in stock.
+Days in inventory represent the average number of days’ worth of sales you have in stock.
 You calculate it by taking 365 divided by inventory turnover.
 Where inventory turnover is the cost of sales divided by average inventory.
 Here is the calculation:

 365 / Inventory Turnover = Days in Inventory